Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 >Goal

-trying to use NLP tech to predict the stock.
+trying to use NLP tech to construct high-sharpe strategy.
+It's sharpe instead of annual return matters: because as long as the strategy has high Sharpe, I can use leverage to obtain high return.

 ## literature review